 Academic

-Ganesh, MI (Forthcoming 2024) Epistemic infrastructures in moral decision making in the ‘ethics of autonomous driving’ in C Borch and JP Pardo-Guerra (Eds) The Sociology of Machine Learning Values.
-Oxford University.
+Ganesh, MI (Forthcoming 2024) Epistemic infrastructures in moral decision making in the ‘ethics of autonomous driving’ in Borch, Christian, and Juan Pablo Pardo-Guerra (eds), The Oxford Handbook of the Sociology of Machine Learning (online edn, Oxford Academic, 20 Nov.
+2023), https://doi.org/10.1093/oxfordhb/9780197653609.001.0001

 Ganesh, MI and Nyrup, R (2022) Cultural work in ‘AI Ethics and Society’ pedagogy: Some early reflections (link to PDF of paper) At the AI Cultures workshop, Neurips 2022.